grandtheft-spaceship/angular_rails_udemy/notes.md

   * Allows you to setup rules/standards for networks and applications to communicate with our rails API.
 * **origins '*'**
   * Allows any application to communicate with our API; **this is not best, real-world practice**

+## Creating an Angular 2 Service for Managing API Data